CSUF-CPSC411-2022S/project-js101/README.md

 Project CHeckin5 Tasks:

-Abhianv Arora - Updated, added, and displayed wider selecyion of words, Updtaed Documentation.
+Abhianv Arora - Updated, added, and displayed wider selecyion of words, Updtaed Documentation, and Created the JSON File from where data will be pulled.

 Vishvesh Dumbre - API Integration, Handling JSON Data